“I live in Arizona. It's 117 degrees outside. My flip-flops just melted. Should I really be putting a fiberglass pool in this oven?”

 Can I install it in rocky soil?

-Yes—but it's trickier.
+Yes—same answer for a concrete pool.
 You'll pay more for excavation, but it’s doable.

 How long will it last?